OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/tab/README.txt

 1. Move 'GetUserProfile.razor' file under 'Auth/tab' to 'Components/'.
    - 'GetUserProfile': This file implements a function that uses TeamsFx SDK to call Microsoft Graph API to get user info.
-2. Replace the following line: '<AddSSO />' with '<GetUserProfile />' to replace the 'AddSSO' component with 'GetUserProfile' component.
+2. Replace the following line: '<AddSSO />' with '<GetUserProfile />' to replace the 'AddSSO' component with 'GetUserProfile' component in 'Components/Welcome.razor'.

 Debug your application
 -------------------------